-But even if the numbers aren’t 100% verified, there’s verifiable proof in every playground that babies and toddlers are whooping it up far more frequently than the parents and sitters attending them.
+But even if the numbers aren’t 100% verified, there’s verifiable proof in every playground.
+Just take a look around.
+Babies and toddlers are whooping it up far more frequently than the parents and sitters attending them.

-As a Glad Scientist, I became curious about this – and discovered there are scientific reasons behind why babies and toddler’s brains are set up to find the world so amusing.
+I discovered there are scientific reasons behind why babies and toddler’s brains are set up to find the world so amusing.

 As a result, babies have a greater expanded consciousness.

-Basically, our adult brains are set to focus only on what we have learned over time to be most important to us.
+Basically, our adult brains are set to focus only on what we have learned to be most important to us.

 This pruning process eventually allows for only a limited view of life.